hwong23/fna-devdocs-f2/README.md

-# Automated scholarly manuscripts on GitHub
+# Automated devdocs manuscripts on GitHub

 <!-- usage note: edit the H1 title above to personalize the manuscript -->